activeshadow/phenix-projects/caldera-training/README.md

 ### Deploy the Lab Environment Using phenix

+This lab includes an Caldera adversary and fact source for the FrostyGoop malware abilities present in the Caldera OT plugin that is part of the default Caldera image in phenix.
+In order to use the FrostyGoop malware abilities, users must manually download and add the `bustleberm.exe` payload to the `injects` directory.
+This is the FrostyGoop malware sample that can be downloaded from https://bazaar.abuse.ch.
+Be sure to download the sample with the following signature.

+`5d2e4fd08f81e3b2eb2f3eaae16eb32ae02e760afc36fa17f4649322f6da53fb`

 The root directory of this repo contains a phenix experiment config for deploying the lab environment.
 To deploy, run the following commands.